-Use familiar objects to ‘Anchor’ or ‘Fix’ the images and the feelings of your new goals.
-Use things such as trees, steps, buildings, traffic lights.
+Use familiar objects to ‘anchor goals’ or ‘fix’ the images and the feelings of your new goals.
+Use things such as trees, steps, buildings, and traffic lights.
 Things that you will encounter on a regular basis and that will remind you of the steps along your journey and your goal.

 7. Outcome or Process

-Research has shown that if you focus on the Process (The Steps), as well as the Outcome (your Final Goal), that the end result will be more durable and effective than focussing only on the Outcome (Pham & Taylor 1999).
-Visualising and Imagining the steps along the way as well as the final goal will make the result much more successful.
+Research has shown that if you focus on the Process (The Steps), as well as the Outcome (your Final Goal), that the end result will be more durable and effective than focusing only on the Outcome (Pham & Taylor 1999).
+Visualising and imagining the steps along the way as well as the final goal will make the result much more successful.

 TRANSFORM LIVES THROUGH LIFE COACHING